 Finally, let’s examine the Dacast video platform, our own solutions for live streaming.
 Dacast is a fully-featured video platform that has been used by more than 300,000 broadcasters, including Nokia and Red Bull.
 We provide powerful API access and other high-end features to large businesses, and affordable pricing for SMB.
 Key features of our platform include:

 - 24/7 customer support with 2 minutes average response time at all plan levels.
 This involves talking directly to knowledgable Dacast employees, not to a call center.

 - Streaming delivery over Akamai’s CDN network that has 240,000+ numbers of servers worldwide

 - RESTful API provides full access to the platform (code samples are available to further ease development)

-- White-label mobile-compatible video player with integrated paywall
+- White-label mobile-compatible video player with an integrated paywall

 - Flexible, easy-to-use platform, including to stream live video on your website

 - Live streaming and video-on-demand support

 Dacast pricing for monthly plans starts at $19/month for the Starter plan.
 Businesses will likely prefer the Premium ($125/mo) or Enterprise ($289/mo) plans.
 These include API access and other advanced features like monetization.
 Enterprise plans are also available for OTT video stream hosting and other large businesses.
 Event-pricing is also an option if you stream occasionally or just a few times a year.